What Should You Know About Tumor Markers?

 A. The term "tumor markers" covers a wide range of territory.
-Basically, a tumor marker is a substance the body produces in response to cancer.
+Basically, a tumor marker is a substance sometimes produced by cancer and also often non-cancerous tissue.
 This is generally a protein, or part of a protein; though sometimes it can be a hormone.

 Q. So, how would I be tested for tumor markers?

 A. A blood test is the usual way to check for breast cancer tumor markers.
 Blood is combined with manmade antibodies that will react with the tumor marker protein, if it's present.

 Q. Are there a lot of different tumor markers I need to watch out for?

 A. No, not really.
 Certain markers are tracked in certain situations; depending on your diagnosis, there may not be any tumor markers to watch for; or your doctor may get a baseline before treatment, with a comparison afterwards, to see if the treatment was effective; or you may have your markers tracked consistently, as in the case of metastatic cancer.

 Let's take a look at the various tumor marker tests, and how they're used:

 At diagnosis: During analysis of your tumor, the pathologist will test for hormone receptivity (estrogen and progesterone, a.k.a.
 ER/PR); and for the presence of the HER2-neu protein.

 Other tests might include one for the presence of ki-67 protein; an Oncotype-DX test, to test for elevated levels of 21 different proteins; and the uPA and PAI-1 tests, similar to the Oncotype test.